 SI-PASS (Peer Assisted Study Sessions)

 SI-PASS provides regularly scheduled, peer-led study sessions for difficult courses.
 SI-PASS sessions focus on using effective study techniques to master difficult course content, so you learn what to learn and how to learn at the same time.
-SI-PASS is free and available to all students enrolled in courses supported by SI.
+SI-PASS is free and available to all students enrolled in courses supported by SI-PASS.